Pennsylvania / Philadelphia County

 Healthcare

-Residents of Springfield have convenient access to quality healthcare, with major facilities like Springfield Hospital and Crozer Health Springfield nearby.
-The township features a high physician availability of 3.2 per 1,000 people and a strong health insurance coverage rate of 95.6%.
-These resources support a community that values health and wellness.
+Springfield residents have access to quality healthcare, with major hospitals like Springfield Hospital and Crozer Health Springfield nearby.
+The community benefits from a high physician-to-resident ratio of 3.2 per 1,000 people and 95.6% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals